Some Myths about Nutrition & Physical Activity

 Myth: “Going vegetarian” will help you lose weight and be healthier.

 Fact: Some research shows that a healthy vegetarian eating plan, or one made up of foods that come mostly from plants, may be linked to lower levels of obesity, lower blood pressure, and a reduced risk of heart disease.
 But going vegetarian will only lead to weight loss if you reduce the total number of calories you take in.
 Some vegetarians may make food choices that could lead to weight gain, such as eating a lot of food high in sugar, fats, and calories.

 Eating small amounts of lean meats can also be part of a healthy plan to lose or maintain weight.
-The U.S. Dietary Guidelines 2015-2020 have more information about including meat as part of a healthy eating plan.
+The Dietary Guidelines for Americans, 2020–2025 have more information about including meat as part of a healthy eating plan.

 TIP: If you choose to follow a vegetarian eating plan, be sure you get enough of the nutrients your body needs to be healthy.
 Read Healthy Eating Tips for Vegetarians for more information.

 Myth: Physical activity only counts if you do it for long periods of time.

 Fact: You don’t need to be active for long periods to get the amount of regular physical activity recommended in the Physical Activity Guidelines for Americans, 2nd edition, (PDF, 14.2MB) which is at least 150 minutes, or 2 hours and 30 minutes, of moderate-intensity physical activity each week.
 An example of moderate-intensity activity is brisk walking.
 You can spread these sessions out over the week and even do short, 10-minute spurts of activity 3 times a day on 5 or more days a week.